Digitalized-Energy-Systems/opfgym/opfgym/examples/README.md

 # Examples
 Some example environments that show the capabilities of this framework.
+The environmens serve only as examples and do not represent any useful use case.
-Since not all these problems are solvable with the pandapower OPF, they are not part of the benchmark suite.
-The example environments are:
+Since not all these problems are solvable with the pandapower OPF, they are not part of the benchmark suite.The example environments are:

 * `NetworkReconfiguration`: This example environment demonstrates how discrete binary switches (closed/open) can be used for network reconfiguration tasks.